 Robert Taylor, Owner, The Real Estate Solutions Guy

 Look for a mentor who actually owns several investment properties and who has been investing for several years.
 It’s best to find mentors who have been investing in real estate regularly for at least 10 years.
 When you start in real estate investing, you may discover that there was an entire industry of people who work as mentors for hire.
 These mentors may have very little genuine experience in real estate.
 Some mentors are just mentors-for-hire, even for a very well-known real estate guru, but had never bought a house themselves before becoming coaches.

-Bruce Ailion, Realtor & Attorney, RE/MAX Town and Country
+Bruce Ailion, Real Estate Agent & Attorney, RE/MAX Town and Country

 A new investor needs an honest real estate mentor—one who offers genuine advice and is acting out of a spirit of giving.
 Many new investors are brutalized and savaged by the sharks and gurus they meet—offering them promises of wealth and lining their pockets while picking theirs.
 Good deals are stolen.
 They are sold over-priced, poorly located, shoddily-repaired homes.
 The typical new investor does not meet people who tell them the truth and offer real guidance or support.
 You should be careful who you work with, and make sure you only work with honest mentors.

 15. Find a Mentor Whom You Can Also Help

 John McNaughton, Associate Broker, Berkshire Hathaway HomeServices Brokers